bedapub/HBVouroboros/README.md

 *HBVouroboros* reports read coverage per nucleotide base and per gene of the inferred genotype, as well as single-nucleotide polymorphisms (SNP) compared with the inferred reference genome.

+# Acknowledgement

+I thank Roland Ambs, Raphael Sebastian Müller, and Alex Seitz for sharing their experience with Snakemake.